gregynogwmc/gregynogwmc.github.io/index.md

 The organisers of the 2026 Colloquium are [Gwion Evans](https://www.aber.ac.uk/en/maths/staff-profiles/listing/profile/dfe/) and [Rolf Gohm](https://www.aber.ac.uk/en/maths/staff-profiles/listing/profile/rog/) from Aberystwyth University.

 Registration is now open.
-Follow the link above to register.
+Follow the Registration link above to register.
 <!--Registration details to follow closer to the event.-->
 <!--Registration for the event has now closed.-->